Policy Brief

 Summary

-- Deputy Elaine Millar has introduced a proposition to reinstate the position of senator to come into effect for the 2026 election.
+- The States Assembly has agreed to reinstate the position of senator for the 2026 election.

 - The position of senator was introduced in 1948.
-Over time the number of senators has been reduced from 12 to eight, the term from nine years to six years and elections have moved from being held before deputy elections to being held at the same time.
+Over time the number of senators was reduced from 12 to eight, the term from nine years to six years and elections moved from being held before deputy elections to being held at the same time.

 - The Clothier Commission, which reported in 2000, could see no significant difference between the role of senator and the role of deputy and accordingly recommended the abolition of senators with an additional 12 deputies.
 This recommendation was not implemented by the Assembly.

-- For the 2022 election senators were abolished, the number of deputies increased from 29 to 37 and the districts for deputies were revised so as to ensure that each vote for deputy counted equally.
+- For the 2022 election senators were abolished, the number of deputies increased from 29 to 37 and the districts for deputies were revised so as to reduce the variations in the ratio of deputies to population.

 - There is no reliable survey of public opinion on whether senators should be reinstated.